reframejs/reframe/readme.md

 - **Quick but flexible**
   <br/>
   Create an app simply by defining React components and page configs.
-  And thanks to progressive eject, you have full flexibility.
+  And thanks to progressive eject, you stay fully in control of your app.
   More at [Progressive Eject](#progressive-eject).
 - **Mixed apps** :tm:
   <br/>
   Implement apps with mostly non-interactive pages and only few interactive pages.
-  Following the non-interactive-by-default approach (implement features with non-interative views whenever possible).
+  Following the non-interactive-by-default approach.
+  (Implement features with non-interative views whenever possible.)
   More at [Universal](#universal).
 - **Learn once, write any app**
   <br/>